src47/multibax-sklearn/README.md

 ## Citation

-Please cite "_Targeted materials discovery using Bayesian algorithm execution_" (arxiv link to come) if this repository was useful to your research!
+Please cite "_Targeted materials discovery using Bayesian algorithm execution_" (arxiv link to come!) if this repository was useful to your research.

 ## References